nathmota/funda-analysis/docs/index.md

 [Webscraping script](https://github.com/nathmota/funda-analysis/blob/main/src/webscraping_script.py)

-The data were scraped from Funda using [FundaScraper](https://github.com/whchien/funda-scraper) for Python.
+The data were scraped from Funda using [FundaScraper](https://github.com/whchien/funda-scraper) module for Python.
-There are several different sets of arguments that can generate diverse searches.
+Before running it, there are several different sets of arguments that can generate diverse searches.
 For this project, the following arguments have been used:
 ```
 area=provincie
 want_to=buy